rte-france/grid2viz/docs/views/scenario_overview.rst

 Summary
 -------
 This section displays :
  - A *Line chart* presenting the actual **environnement time series**, namely loads, productions, hazards and maintenances, seen by the best agent.
+You are able to search by name the individual elements you want to display.
+You can look at aggregated variable such as total load, wind, solar, hydro, nuclear and thermal productions.
  - A *Dropdown* to select a reference agent that can serve as a baseline to compare with a studied agent.
 Any agent that ran on the scenario can be selected here.
  - A *Line chart* representing some **quantiles of the usage rate** accross lines for the reference agent.
  - A *Line chart* enumerating the **overflows** seen by the reference agent.